ThePJB/snowkoban/README.md

  - level number
  - scale level to the biggest that will fit
  - nice undos
+   - vhs rewind effect
+   - maybe a clean one with bars just moving and jumping around with t
+   - could get some noise from sprite uvs
  - better sounds
  - nicer font
  - steam banner